NSS urges repeal, not enforcement, of law on worship in schools

 It added that where acts of worship do take place in schools, "pupils must be free to independently exercise a right to withdrawal".

-The society also asked the minister what the government had done to "remind schools of their duty" and if there any plans to withdraw or update the most recent government guidance on collective worship before any changes in enforcement.
+The society also asked the minister what the government had done to "remind schools of their duty" and if there were any plans to withdraw or update the most recent government guidance on collective worship before any changes in enforcement.

 The guidance was issued in 1994 and said worship in schools "should be concerned with reverence or veneration paid to a divine being or power".